GoogleChrome/web.dev/src/site/content/en/blog/whats-new-pagespeed-insights/index.md

 description: Learn about the latest in PageSpeed Insights and other performance tooling updates to help you better measure and optimize your page and site quality.
 subhead: Learn about the latest in PageSpeed Insights and other performance tooling updates to help you better measure and optimize your page and site quality.
 date: 2021-11-03
-hero: image/jL3OLOhcWUQDnR4XjewLBx4e3PC3/WqBkrvs5LRwPIfrSOQyz.jpg
+hero: image/1L2RBhCLSnXjCnSlevaDjy3vba73/6zX4bWZp46B9dGbMHhb4.jpeg
-alt: A photo of a brown wooden plank fence, with a signboard attached to it.
-The signboard reads "this way", with an arrow pointing to the right.
+alt: A photo of a Chevrolet Corvette Speedometer.
 tags:
   - performance
+  - web-vitals
-  - tooling
+  - lighthouse
   - blog
 ---